avelino/awesome-go/README.md

 - [breaker](https://github.com/kamilsk/breaker) - Flexible mechanism to make execution flow interruptible.
 - [channelify](https://github.com/ddelizia/channelify) - Transform your function to return channels for easy and powerful parallel processing.
 - [conc](https://github.com/sourcegraph/conc) - `conc` is your toolbelt for structured concurrency in go, making common tasks easier and safer.
-- [concurrency-limiter](https://github.com/vivek-ng/concurrency-limiter) - Concurrency limiter with support for timeouts , dynamic priority and context cancellation of goroutines.
+- [concurrency-limiter](https://github.com/vivek-ng/concurrency-limiter) - Concurrency limiter with support for timeouts, dynamic priority and context cancellation of goroutines.
 - [conexec](https://github.com/ITcathyh/conexec) - A concurrent toolkit to help execute funcs concurrently in an efficient and safe way.
 It supports specifying the overall timeout to avoid blocking and uses goroutine pool to improve efficiency.
 - [cyclicbarrier](https://github.com/marusama/cyclicbarrier) - CyclicBarrier for golang.
 - [execpool](https://github.com/hexdigest/execpool) - A pool built around exec.Cmd that spins up a given number of processes in advance and attaches stdin and stdout to them when needed.
 Very similar to FastCGI or Apache Prefork MPM but works for any command.